ClickHouse/ClickHouse/docs/en/query_language/syntax.md

 Constructions are supported for arrays: `[1, 2, 3]` and tuples: `(1, 'Hello, world!', 2)`..
 Actually, these are not literals, but expressions with the array creation operator and the tuple creation operator, respectively.
-For more information, see the section "Operators2".
 An array must consist of at least one item, and a tuple must have at least two items.
-Tuples have a special purpose for use in the IN clause of a SELECT query.
-Tuples can be obtained as the result of a query, but they can't be saved to a database (with the exception of Memory-type tables).
+Tuples have a special purpose for use in the `IN` clause of a `SELECT` query.
+Tuples can be obtained as the result of a query, but they can't be saved to a database (with the exception of [Memory](../operations/table_engines/memory.md) tables).

 ### NULL {#null-literal}